 Hepatitis A can affect anyone.
 The virus is passed out in the stools (faeces) of infected people.
 In areas of poor sanitation, or where disposal of sewage is poor, hepatitis A can become common due to dirty (contaminated) water and food.
 This means you may become infected with hepatitis A by eating uncooked food prepared or washed in contaminated water, or by drinking contaminated water.
 Shellfish caught in contaminated water can also carry the hepatitis A virus.
 Someone who has hepatitis A infection may pass on the infection to others.
 This can occur through preparing food, or through close contact with another person, if they have not washed their hands properly after going to the toilet.

-Apart from travellers, there are certain groups of people who may be at increased risk of getting hepatitis A. For example, people who share drug injecting equipment, men who have sex with men, and other people whose sexual practices involve oral-anal contact.
+Apart from travellers, there are certain groups of people who may be at increased risk of getting hepatitis A. These include people who share drug injecting equipment, men who have sex with men, and other people whose sexual practices involve oral-anal contact.
 Someone's occupation may make them more likely to get hepatitis A infection - for example, sewage workers and laboratory workers may have an increased risk.
-Also, people who have blood clotting problems such as haemophilia and so need to receive blood clotting factors may have an increased risk.
+Also, people who have blood clotting problems (such as haemophilia) and so need to receive blood clotting factors, may have an increased risk.
 This is because the hepatitis A virus may not be completely destroyed during the preparation of these blood products.

 People who are known to have liver problems are not more likely to get hepatitis A infection.
 However, if they do become infected, the infection is more likely to be severe.